xtrangeloop/xtrangeloop.github.io/index.md

 # Welcome to my {{ site.description }}.

+I find that regardless of our differences, unexplainable loops intricately spiral through our world, winding along, connecting us...

 <!---
 {% for post in site.posts %}
   <h1 class="w3-text-pink"><a href="{{post.url | prepend: site.baseurl }}">{{ post.title }}</a></h1>